appbead/webkit-wiki/Building-QtWebKit-on-Windows-(Conan).md

 ### Installing QtWebKit dependencies

 * Make build directory, below I assume that it is `qt5-build/qtwebkit` at the same directory level as your `qt5`
-* Run following command in the build directory (**NOTE: don't try to adjust Windows version in paths to your OS version, it must be used exactly as it's written**):
+* Run following command in the build directory

+# **NOTE: don't try to adjust Windows version in paths to your OS version, it must be used exactly as it's written**

 MSVC 2015 32-bit:
 ```